15 Royal Facts About The Fisher King

 13. WILLIAMS HAD TO GET THE COMEDY OUT OF HIS SYSTEM.

-After finishing early one night, Williams went uptown to do a set to—in his words—get the comedy "out of my system."
+, Williams went uptown to do a set to—in his words—get the comedy "out of my system."
 Gilliam, Bridges, his brother Beau, and a shocked audience watched Williams do 45 minutes of improvised stand-up.